The Complete Buyer’s Guide To Choosing The Best Portable Air Conditioner For You

-The area you are moving the hot air to should be large enough for the excess heat not to make or difference or have its own air conditioner which can then remove this excess heat from the room.
+The area you are moving the hot air to should be large enough for the excess heat not to make a difference, or have its own air conditioner which can then remove this excess heat from the room.
 This set-up is ideal for situations where you have central air conditioning in some of the larger rooms but need a portable air conditioner to help cool the smaller internal rooms.

-Another example is where you have a small workshop which is internal to a larger garage or warehouse type space.
+Another example is where you have a small workshop which is internal to a larger garage or warehouse-type space.
 This space is probably big enough to handle the extra heat taken out of the workshop without much difference in air temperature.

-Window air conditioners are sometimes taken advantage of by robbers to gain access to your property.
-They can be pushed or kicked into the house leaving the space free for the robber to climb in through.
+Window air conditioners are sometimes taken advantage of by burglars to gain access to your property.
+They can be pushed or kicked into the house leaving the space free for the burglar to climb in through.
 The benefit of portable air conditioners is the ability to remove the kit when you are not in your home and close the window.
 This makes the home safer in areas where security is a concern.

 It’s possible also to fit an external mesh security screen but these can sometimes be an eyesore and may not be permitted in certain housing association areas.

-Other great ideas and uses for Portable A/C Units
+Other Great ideas and Uses for Portable A/C Units

 - Cooling during home remodeling projects where other forms of air conditioning might not be available or installed yet.